Tom Payne (basketball): University of Kentucky

 For all his temper, Payne continued to improve during the season, and dominated opponents.
 He scored 34 points in one game against Georgia Bulldogs, and 39 against LSU.
 The future looked bright for Payne after he scored 30 points against Auburn, in a game that clinched the Southeastern Conference regular season title for Kentucky.

 During the summer however, Payne experienced a variety of troubles.
 In August, a police officer cited him for speeding in his new Cadillac.
 The car was registered to a Pennsylvania auto dealer; it was rumored that teams from the NBA and American Basketball Association were coveting Payne and that the car was a gift from the Pittsburgh Condors of the latter league to apply for the ABA draft.
 Payne also had nine hours of incomplete grades that needed to be made up before he could return to Kentucky.
 With the slim likelihood of being eligible to play the following season, Payne left Kentucky and joined thirteen other underclassmen in the NBA's first-ever supplemental draft.

 Professional basketball

 Payne was drafted by the Atlanta Hawks and, during the 1971–1972 season, averaged 4.1 points in 29 games.
-During the season, his mother, a major influence in his life, died.